 While growing up, Emmanuel attended Hillcrest School, a Christian missionary school in Jos, Nigeria, where he committed his life to serving Jesus Christ.
 Soon after, he decided to apply his interest in aviation and technology to serve in mission aviation.
 He continued on to attend Moody Bible Institute where he received training as a pilot and airplane mechanic and earned a B.S. in Mission Aviation Technology.
 Emmanuel speaks English, French, and Hausa fluently.

 Kahindo was born in eastern Democratic Republic of the Congo to Congolese missionary parents.
 Her grandfather became the first Congolese pastor in his village, Nyankunde, and started the first church there.
 This legacy continued as Kahindo’s parents became missionaries with Agape (CRU).
 Kahindo lived in the Democratic Republic of the Congo, Central African Republic, and Kenya before moving to the USA in 1987.

-The Mbodwams are part of the leadership team at their local church, the International Christian Community of Marseille (ICCM), where Emmanuel preaches regularly and Kahindo has been involved in several ministries including teaching Sunday school and leading a women’s Bible study.
+The Mbodwams are part of the leadership team at their local church, the International Protestant Church of Kinshasa (IPCK) where Emmanuel teaches Sunday school and Kahindo coordinates the youth group.
 Their children, Michael, Furaha, Renée, and Emma speak both English and French fluently.